BikeSales.org.uk - Organising & listing the latest online Bike Discounts

 Cube Stereo 160

-Reviews include Singletrackworld from 2014 (covering the HPC Race model) and describing the combination of lightness and stiffness, being great on climbs and easily maintaining speed on faster trails.
-It also comments on the easy rolling: which is helped by the 650b tyres, while maintaining the agility of a 26er, plus the stable suspension with the trail setting working well on fast sections and the descent mode making short work of anything except highly technical rock areas.
+Singletrackworld has a review from 2014 (covering the HPC Race model) and detailing the combination of lightness and stiffness, being great on climbs and easily maintaining speed on faster trails.
+There are also good comments about the easy rolling: which is helped by the 650b tyres, while maintaining the agility of a 26er and the stable suspension with the trail setting working well on fast sections and the descent mode making short work of anything except highly technical rock areas.

 Cube Stereo 120

-Enduro MTB has a review from Dec.
-2014 (covering the HPC Race 29 model) and detailing the responsiveness, as a result of the light weight and geometry its easy to transmit your power into speed.
-There are also good comments about the stable climbing and descending: which is the result of quite long chainstays and the handling which varies a fair bit; the bike is great on relatively easy trails but can be a bit vague and tricky to handle if you change direction suddenly.
+Reviews include Enduro MTB from Dec.
+2014 (covering the HPC Race 29 model) and describing the responsiveness, as a result of the light weight and geometry its easy to transmit your power into speed.
+It also comments on the stable climbing and descending: which is the result of quite long chainstays, plus the handling which varies a fair bit; the bike is great on relatively easy trails but can be a bit vague and tricky to handle if you change direction suddenly.

 Buying Parts or Clothes ? - Search all these shops in one go: